NumaHOP/Documentation/README.md

 ## Dependencies
 ### For building
 - mdbook
-- mdbook-mermaid

 If you dont want to install these the makefile has a setup rule Downloading the needed executables from the github release pages.
 Use at your own risk.

 ### For updating the generated part of the documentation.

+For updating the database explorer:
 - A running NumaHOP instance.
+- mariadb-j-connector jarfile
+- OpenJdk17
+- schemaspy jarfile
+- curl

+For updating the graphs:
-- bash
+- node24

+For updating the api section:
 - nu (Temporary: will be replaced by a mdbook preprocessor at a certain point.
 Used for the api pages.)
 - python3 with the `tree_sitter`, and `tree_sitter_language_pack` libraries.
-(For the api documentaion.)
-- OpenJdk17
-- wget
-- schemaspy jarfile
+- A check-out of the nuamahop source.

+For running the scripts:
-- mariadb-j-connector jarfile
+- bash

 ## Generated documentation.